Topological data analysis on noisy quantum computers: Introduction

-The second requirement of the algorithm is that it should achieve significant asymptotic (ideally exponential) speedup~\cite{knill1998power,watrous2012quantum} on a provably\footnote{By ``provably" we mean the problem is \emph{provably} as hard as a computational class that is widely accepted to be classically hard~\cite{watrous2012quantum}.} hard problem.
-Recently, many hybrid classical-quantum algorithms have been proposed, including variational quantum eigen-solvers (VQE)~\cite{peruzzo2014variational} and the quantum approximate optimization algorithm (QAOA)~\cite{zhou2020quantum}, that heuristically exploit the exponential computation space.
-However, these algorithms do not achieve speedup provably~\cite{cerezo2021variational}.
-Moreover, recent developments of ``dequantized" algorithms~\cite{chia2020sampling,chepurko2020quantum,tang2021quantum} have reduced the potential speedups of many of the linear-algebraic QML proposals~\cite{rebentrost2014quantum,biamonte2017quantum,schuld2015introduction,schuld2019quantum} to be at most a small polynomial.

-There are, of course, many quantum algorithms that provably achieve polynomial-to-exponential speedups over the best-known classical methods~\cite{shor1994algorithms,grover1996fast,nielsen2010quantum, gilyen2019quantum}.
-However, the majority of these algorithms require \textit{fault-tolerant} quantum computers~\cite{shor1996fault, aaronson2015read,preskill2018quantum}, which are error-corrected quantum systems needing a considerably large overhead in resources (number of low-noise qubits and operations)~\cite{arute2019quantum,zhao2020measurementreduction}.
-Fault tolerance has not yet been achieved at scale on currently available quantum devices, and it is likely several years away from full realization.
-Intriguingly, the qubit numbers, coherence times and noise levels that are currently realized in hardware are not classically simulatable \cite{pednault2017pareto,pednault2019leveraging}, which raises the question of whether some algorithm could make use of these non-fault-tolerant noisy devices (Noisy Intermediate-Scale Quantum (NISQ)~\cite{preskill2018quantum}) for quantum advantage.
-Hence, the third and fourth requirements of the ideal algorithm are: it should compile to a \emph{short-depth circuit}, allowing execution within the achievable coherence times, and it should be \emph{noise resilient}, thereby tolerating the inevitably introduced noise with each operation.
+In a seminal paper, \lloyd proposed Quantum TDA (QTDA), an algorithm that achieves an expected exponential speedup in solving an approximation of TDA.
+Recent works~\citep{gyurik2020towards,cade2021complexity, marcos2022,schmidhuber2022complexity} have studied the hardness of the approximation problem solved by QTDA, and discussed the conditions under which the algorithm provably enjoys speedup over classical algorithms.
+Furthermore, this speedup is not overshadowed by the data-loading cost~\citep{aaronson2015read}, which plagues several other quantum algorithms~\citep{harrow2009quantum,gilyen2019quantum}, especially those related to machine learning~\citep{biamonte2017quantum,schuld2015introduction}.
+However, the QTDA algorithm still requires long-lasting quantum coherence and low computational error to store and process the loaded data.
+Indeed, it requires \textit{fault-tolerant} quantum computing~\citep{shor1996fault, aaronson2015read,preskill2018quantum}, an error-corrected quantum computer needing a very large overhead in resources (number of low-noise qubits and operations)~\citep{arute2019quantum,zhao2020measurementreduction}.
+Many components of the \lloyd algorithm require fault-tolerance: Grover's search \citep{grover1996fast}, Quantum Phase Estimation \citep{nielsen2010quantum}, and repeated access to the input data.
+However, fault-tolerance has not yet been achieved on currently available quantum devices, and is likely several years away from full realization~\citep{google2023suppressing}.
+Intriguingly, the qubit numbers and noise levels that are currently realized in hardware are not classically simulatable, which raises the question of whether some algorithm could make use of these non-fault-tolerant noisy devices (Noisy Intermediate-Scale Quantum (NISQ)~\citep{preskill2018quantum}) for quantum advantage?